junxit/us-congress-bills-113/metadata.md

 - 2014-07-17 — Introduced in House
 - 2014-07-17 — Introduced in House
 - 2014-07-17 — Referred to the House Committee on Education and the Workforce.
+- 2014-07-23 — Considered under suspension of the rules. (consideration: CR H6683-6684)
+- 2014-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5134.
+- 2014-07-23 — Ms. Foxx moved to suspend the rules and pass the bill.
+- 2014-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6683)
+- 2014-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6683)